-Discussion: The city's residential neighborhoods are one of its most valuable assets.
-They are worthy of protection from the intrusion of incompatible land uses.
-Centers and Corridors provide opportunities for complementary types of development and a greater diversity of residential densities.
-Complementary types of development may include places for neighborhood residents to work, shop, eat, and recreate.
+Complementary types of development should include places for neighborhood residents to walk to work, shop, eat, and recreate.
+Complementary uses include those serving daily needs of residents, including schools, places of worship, grocery stores, recreation facilities, and small-format retail and medical uses.
 Development of these uses in a manner that avoids negative impacts to surroundings is essential.
 Creative mechanisms, including design standards, must be implemented to address these impacts so that potential conflicts are avoided.